aeternity/aepp-sdk-js/docs/guides/contracts.md

 ## 4. Deploy the contract

-If you have a Sophia contract that looks like this:
+If you have a Sophia contract source code that looks like this:
 ```sophia
 contract Increment =